Gabaldonlab/perSVade/README.md

 This is essential so that all the dependencies of the pipeline are met.

 In addition, there are some dependencies that are included in the respository "installation/external_software" (only in the "release" packages).
-These are gridss (tested on version 2.8.1), clove (tested on version 0.17) and gztools (installed from https://github.com/circulosmeos/gztool/releases/download/v0.11.5/gztool-linux.x86_64)
+These are gridss (tested on version 2.8.1), clove (tested on version 0.17), gztools (installed from https://github.com/circulosmeos/gztool/releases/download/v0.11.5/gztool-linux.x86_64), vcfvalidator (installed from https://github.com/EBIvariation/vcf-validator/releases/download/v0.9.4/vcf_validator_linux) and bcftools (installed from https://github.com/samtools/bcftools/releases/download/1.10.2/bcftools-1.10.2.tar.bz2)

 ## Comments for the installation of extra dependencies
 The non-conda dependencies can be installed like this (if you wanted to reinstall them):